mirazmamun/react-pwa-guide-app/readme.md

 # react-pwa-guide-kit

 > This is a guide kit is designed to show how to make a Progressive Web App(PWA) and PWA features in React.js development environments.
-Customized and opinionated tools and build process are optimized to achive high-performed web application which is audited by strict auditor, [Lighthsuse](https://github.com/GoogleChrome/lighthouse).
+Customized and opinionated tools and build process are optimized to achive high-performed web application which is audited by strict auditor, [Lighthouse](https://github.com/GoogleChrome/lighthouse).
 Moreover, this guide kit is also backed by Firebase for hosting, realtime database, and also push notification.

+# Demo

-Please show how it is [working on firebase hosting](https://react-pwa-hello-world.firebaseapp.com/#/)
+[Demo](https://react-pwa-hello-world.firebaseapp.com/#/) is working on firebase hosting.
+Please take a look.

 # Features